lokeshnaik-01/golang/README.md

 ## INPUT VALUES
 - fmt.Scan(&<var_name>) `var_name` should be declared with a type and we need to pass the address of it for scan
 - We can't scan string with spaces using scan
+- scanln() can be used to tell go the input value is done when we press enter

 ## SPRINTF
 - fmt.sprintf() can be used to stored the formatted output into some string